Exclusive: Guinea says Ebola patients sent home after botched blood tests

 Guinea has received less financial aid than other Ebola countries, with $266 million in commitments - about half that for Sierra Leone and a third of Liberia's total, according to the U.N. financial tracking service.

-Guinea's Keita said the WHO had sent a supervisor to assist the laboratory.

-Another Western official in Guinea said partners in a Guinea anti-Ebola drug test were now nervous about extending it to other centers in Guinea such as Coyah.
+Another Western official in Guinea said partners in a Guinea anti-Ebola drug test were now nervous about extending it to other centres in Guinea such as Coyah.

-Dr. Dan Kelly, founder of the Wellbody Alliance providing healthcare in Sierra Leone, said it was not unusual for centers to run out of test tubes, but procedures existed.
+Dr. Dan Kelly, founder of the Wellbody Alliance providing healthcare in Sierra Leone, said it was not unusual for centres to run out of test tubes but procedures existed.

 "Stock outs happen.
-What you are supposed to do is wait for the right colored tubes to arrive," he said.
+What you are supposed to do is wait for the right coloured tubes to arrive," he said.

-(Reporting by Emma Farge; Additional reporting by Misha Hussain for the Thomson Reuters Foundation; Editing by David Lewis, Sonya Hepinstall and Leslie Adler)